arangodb/docs/3.6/programs-arangod-cluster.md

 <!-- arangod/Cluster/ClusterFeature.h -->

-List of agency endpoints:
+List of Agency endpoints:

 `--cluster.agency-endpoint <endpoint>`

-An agency endpoint the server can connect to.
-The option can be specified multiple times, so the server can use a cluster of agency servers.
+An Agency endpoint the server can connect to.
+The option can be specified multiple times, so the server can use a cluster of Agency servers.
 Endpoints have the following pattern:

 - `tcp://ipv4-address:port` - TCP/IP endpoint, using IPv4